 A Proper Chainring: I am going to skip most of the detail here and refer you to this blog post on BBSHD chainrings.
 It was written with the Mongoose Envoy build in mind but the Surly Big Fat Dummy has essentially an identical set of problems and solutions.
 I will say this: For a combination of mostly street with some mild trail use I settled on the 46T Lekkie Bling Ring, which biases chain line towards the bottom half of the 11 speed cluster.
 This is the ring that has the most miles on my bike and its the best all-rounder.
 At the moment I am set up mostly for trails, though, and as such I am running the Luna Eclipse 42T which biases chainline heavily toward the inner half of the rear cluster, giving me the best possible access to the inner cogs.

-UPDATE: But I did that anyway.
-I put on a very small Lekkie 32T ring on the front in anticipation of some very serious trail rides in the Lower Sierras.
-You can go smaller than a 32T but this ring - which is a little smaller than the secondary housing of the motor - is regarded as a very good sweet spot.
+UPDATE: I changed the config of this bike in the latter half of 2021.
+Its now a remote-hillside bike.
+Gathering wood for the campsite thru the forest kind of stuff.
+I put on a very small Lekkie 36T ring on the front in anticipation of some very serious trail rides in the Lower Sierras.
+You can go smaller than a 36T but this ring - which is a little smaller than the secondary housing of the motor - is regarded as a very good sweet spot.
 A 28T is so small it can contact the motor housing, which is bad.
-The 32T in conjunction with the biggest rear gears on my rear cluster (46T) can climb anything possible to climb at all on two wheels, while leaving the motor in a good place, power-wise.
+The 36T in conjunction with the biggest rear gears on my rear cluster (46T) can climb anything possible to climb at all on two wheels, while leaving the motor in a good place, power-wise.

 Note with a BBSHD, the stock My Other Brother Darryl rims and the stock Edna tires, you may not be fully able to use all cogs simply because chainline will not be acceptable for a 1x drivetrain pumping out 1000 to 1750w.
 You can do it, but the chainring teeth and maybe the chain will not last very long if you run at either extreme – say… the smallest cog and the Luna chainring.
 It all depends on your final component choices, so just be aware of the issue and check for it to make sure you don’t have any issues that you need to compensate for when riding.